You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Pros:

-Once you’ve used Insightly to plan and execute your marketing strategies including email marketing campaigns, you can turn to their analytics to assess their success.
-Insightly’s analytics also run on the CRM data at the heart of their system.
+Once you've used Insightly to plan and execute your marketing strategies, including email marketing campaigns, you can use their analytics to assess their success.
+Insightly's analytics also run on the CRM data at the heart of their system.
 The visual dashboards are also neat looking.

 Cons: